 All students will rotate through the clinical affiliate hospitals.
-Students will be assigned to select departments catheterization, echo-(cardiac cardiography, non-invasive cardiology, and the ambulatory cardiac care unit).
+Students will be assigned to select departments (cardiac catheterization, echocardiography, non-invasive cardiology, and the ambulatory cardiac care unit).
 The rotations are primarily observational and provide students with the opportunity to see the diagnostic and interventional tests and procedures performed on patients with cardiovascular disease.
-Limited performance of noninvasive tasks under direct supervision is permissible.
+Limited performance of non-invasive tasks under direct supervision is permissible.

-Prerequisite(s): BIOL-135, BIOL-136 Corequisite(s): CARD-100, CARD-105
+Corequisite(s): CARD-100, CARD-105, CARD-120

-Invasive Cardiovascular Tech I
+CARD 150 Invasive Cardiovascular Tech I 3 cr.

-This course is designed to provide an in-depth study of circulatory cardiovascular physiology, including hemodynamics, and cardiac output control electrophysiology mechanisms, and myocardial mechanics.
+This course is designed to provide an in-depth study of physiology, including cardiovascular circulatory hemodynamics, cardiac output and control mechanisms, electrophysiology and myocardial mechanics.
 The course will also include a review of angiographic techniques, right and left heart catheterization protocols for diagnosis of ventricular function abnormalities, assessment of coronary anatomy, and hemodynamic waveform morphology analysis in the clinical setting.

-Prerequisite(s): CARD-100, CARD-105, CARD-115,
+Prerequisite(s): CARD-100, CARD-105, CARD-120, HLTH-155, PHYS-110

-HLTH-155, PHYS-110

-Corequisite(s): NURS-100, CARD-155
+Corequisite(s): NURS-100, CARD-115, CARD-155